MStarmans91/LipoRadiomicsFeatures/README.md

 # LipoRadiomicsFeatures
-Script to compute the features used in the paper "Differentiating well-differentiated liposarcomas from lipimas using a radiomics approach.", M. Vos, M. P. A. Starmans et al., British Journal of Surgery, 2019.
+Script to compute the features used in the paper "Differentiating well-differentiated liposarcomas from lipimas using a radiomics approach.", M. Vos, M. P. A. Starmans et al. 2019 (Submitted).

 ## Installation
 Only the PREDICT package, version 2.1.3, and the subsequent dependencies are required